xackery/thj-wiki/content/classes-and-abilities/classes/_index.en.md

 {{<details title="Rampage (Active)">}}
-Every 30 seconds, Strikes all targets around you within melee range for moderate damage with a chance to trigger a localized Earthquake.
+**Granted at level 1**: Every 30 seconds, Strikes all targets around you within melee range for moderate damage with a chance to trigger a localized Earthquake.
 {{</details>}}

-{{<details title="Killing Spree (Passive)">}}After slaying a non-trivial con enemy, you have a 10% chance per rank to enter a battle frenzy that instantly boosts your endurance slightly as well as increases your offensive damage for the next 30 seconds.
+{{<details title="Killing Spree (Passive)">}}
+**Granted at level 1**: After slaying a non-trivial con enemy, you have a 10% chance per rank to enter a battle frenzy that instantly boosts your endurance slightly as well as increases your offensive damage for the next 30 seconds.
 {{</details>}}

 {{<details title="Vehement Rage (Active)">}}
-Every 5 minutes, This ability, when active, will increase the damage you do at the cost of having heals that hit you be less effective.
+**Granted at level 1**: Every 5 minutes, This ability, when active, will increase the damage you do at the cost of having heals that hit you be less effective.
 {{</details>}}

 ### Berserker epic and spells